YES – It’s safe but be cautious!

 The answer to this is very simple and straightforward, yes! uTorrent still works.

-Coming back to the original question, is uTorrent unsafe or not?
+Coming back to the original question, is uTorrent safe or not?